-Definition: the TCP-friendly test.
-One possibility for the TCP-friendly test would be to identify a high-bandwidth besteffort flow as not TCP-friendly if its estimated arrival rate is greater than $1.45B/(R\sqrt{p})$, for B the maximum packet size in bytes, R twice the propagation delay of the attached link, and p the aggregate packet drop rate for that queue.
-A flow's restriction would be removed if its arrival rate returns to less than $1.22B/(R\sqrt{p})$, for the new packet drop rate p.
+Example Test: a TCP-friendly test.
+One possibility for a TCP-friendly test that we explored in simulations would be to identify a high-bandwidth best-effort flow as not TCP-friendly if its estimated arrival rate is greater than $1.45B/(R\sqrt{p})$ , for B the maximum packet size in bytes, R twice the propagation delay of the attached link, and p the aggregate packet drop rate for that queue.
+A flow's restriction would be removed if its arrival rate returns to less than $1.22B/(R\sqrt{p})$ , for the new packet drop rate p.